 But when my money’s all gone, I’m on the telephone singing

-Hey, hey, mama can your daddy come home
+Hey hey mama can your daddy come home

-Now I’m living wild and dangerously
+Well now I’m living wild and dangerously

 But I’ve got plenty of company